Published by: Julia

-Hans Zimmer’s film scoring masterclass, provides a fascinating insight into a little-understood art form.
-Whether you are film buff, a music fan, a composer or musician you are sure to enjoy this course.
+Hans Zimmer’s film scoring masterclass provides a fascinating insight into a little-understood art form.
+Whether you are a film buff, a music fan, a composer or a musician you are sure to enjoy this course.

 What I got out of Hans Zimmer’s film scoring masterclass

 I am not much of a musician and am definitely not a composer.
 So, when a friend of mine suggested that I take Hans Zimmer’s composing masterclass I almost dismissed the idea.
 But, he was a good friend who was very enthusiastic and persuasive.
 So, I humored him and took the course.

 As it turns out I really enjoyed it and, surprisingly, I was able to follow much of it and learned a thing or two.
 Someone who is a musician or composer is sure to get a lot out of this interesting masterclass.

 By the way, we recommend purchasing Masterclass for more than just one single course.
 The value comes when you take several.
 If you want to read our review of the whole platform, check out this Masterclass review article.

 If you want to just find out what some of the best masterclasses are, this is the article for you.